La-Lojban/lojban.pw/pages/books/learn-lojban.md

 ---

-Another option in placing nouns is that we can put all the nouns of one main verb in front of the verb (preserving their relative order).
+Another option in placing nouns is that we can put all the nouns of one main relation in front of the relation construct (preserving their relative order).
 Because of this freedom we can say:

 > **mi do prami** which is the same as